samohtaerg/Trans-KerKM/README.md

 # Trans-KerKM: Kernel-Weighted Survival Estimation via Cross-Domain Transfer

-Implementation details for the experiments in the paper **"Kernel-Weighted Survival Estimation via Cross-Domain Transfer"** by Aoran Chen and Yang Feng.
+Implementation details for the experiments in the paper **"Kernel-Weighted Survival Estimation via Cross-Domain Transfer"**.

 > **Abstract.** [To be added.]